geyang/dotvar/README.md

 ```

 In the following example, `python-dotenv` will not resolve `API_ENDPOINT` to `https://api.example.com/v1/`,
-requiring manual variable exapantion in your code.
+requiring manual variable expansion in your code.

 ```env
 BASE_URL=https://api.example.com